Jahongir2007/auth-verify/docs/docs.md

 **auth-verify** is a Node.js authentication utility that provides:
 - ✅ Secure OTP (one-time password) generation and verification
 - ✅ Sending OTPs via Email, SMS (pluggable helpers), and Telegram bot
+- ✅ TOTP (Time-based One Time Passwords) generation code and QR code and verification (Google Authenticator support)
 - ✅ JWT creation, verification and optional token revocation with memory/Redis storage
 - ✅ Session management (in-memory or Redis)
-- ✅ New: OAuth 2.0 integration for Google, Facebook, GitHub, and X (Twitter)
+- ✅ New: OAuth 2.0 integration for Google, Facebook, GitHub, X (Twitter) and Linkedin
 - ⚙️ Developer extensibility: custom senders and `auth.register.sender()` / `auth.use(name).send(...)`
 ---